biopython/biopython/Doc/Tutorial/chapter_graphics.rst

 The expected output is shown in :numref:`fig:plasmid_linear`.

 .. figure:: ../images/plasmid_linear.png
-   :alt: Simple linear diagram for *Yersinia pestis biovar Microtus* plasmid pPCP1.
+   :alt: Simple linear diagram for *Y. pestis biovar Microtus* plasmid pPCP1.
    :name: fig:plasmid_linear
    :width: 80.0%

-   Simple linear diagram for *Yersinia pestis biovar Microtus* plasmid pPCP1.
+   Simple linear diagram for *Y. pestis biovar Microtus* plasmid pPCP1.

 Notice that the ``fragments`` argument which we set to four controls how many pieces the genome gets broken up into.